plinss/acmebot/README.md

 SCT TLS extension modules are available for [Apache](https://httpd.apache.org/docs/trunk/mod/mod_ssl_ct.html) and [Nginx](https://github.com/grahamedgecombe/nginx-ct).

+### Encrypted Private Keys

+Primary and backup private keys can optionally be encrypted using a passphrase and cipher of your choice.

 ### Mixed Use of DNS and HTTP Authorization

 By default this tool performs dns-01 authorizartions for domain validation.